The Chimney Hill Story

 The Opportunity

 We liked Chimney Hill because it was located in the middle of an obvious growth corridor along I-75 between Cincinnati & Dayton.
-It was also a uniquely designed asset with good construction quality, and it was well-located within its submarket.
+It was also a uniquely designed asset with very competitive floor plans, good construction quality, and a good location.
 In addition, although it was a smaller property, it had an on-site leasing office and a full-time on-site manager.
-This allowed us to underwrite the purchase inclusive of all remote management costs, including salaries for on-site staff.
+This allowed us to underwrite the NOI inclusive of all remote management costs, including salaries for the on-site management staff that we would need to manage day-to-day operations.

 Chimney Hill Chimney Hill had an uneven operating history due to poor management, and it was located in a soft market with weak demographics.
 The town's largest employer was an integrated steel mill whose management had locked out their union labor.
 The steel mill was running at less than full capacity, and its future was unkown.
 In addition, while growth was readily apparent along the I-75 corridor, this growth had not yet reached the general area around Chimney Hill.